Carstairs railway station: Stationmasters

-Locale
+Layout

-Just south of the station, there is an important triangular junction (Carstairs Junction) where the West Coast Main Line (WCML) divides.
-The north-westerly route goes via Motherwell to Glasgow and the north-easterly route goes towards Edinburgh, where the East Coast Main Line begins.
+Just south of the station, there is an important triangular junction (Carstairs Junction) where the WCML divides.
+The north-westerly route goes via to Glasgow and the north-easterly route goes towards Edinburgh, where the ECML begins.
 The southbound route goes towards and London Euston.
-The line between Edinburgh and Glasgow is the only part of the West Coast Main Line used by London North Eastern Railway services.
-Carstairs is also a marshalling point and the final boarding point (both sleeping car and overnight coach) in Scotland for the Lowland Caledonian Sleeper trains from Glasgow and Edinburgh to London Euston.
+Carstairs is also a marshalling point and the final boarding point (Note: For both the sleeping car and overnight coach.) in Scotland for the Lowland Caledonian Sleeper trains from Glasgow and Edinburgh to London.

-Before the 2023 remodelling, the layout of the station saw Platform 1 sit on the Down Platform loop with Platform 2 served by the Up Main.
-Trains from Carlisle and further south that did not need to call at Carstairs could bypass the station on the Down Main.
-While both platforms were signalled bi-directionally, trains from the Edinburgh direction could only be signalled into Platform 1.
+Before the 2023 remodelling, the layout of the station saw platform 1 lie on the down platform loop with platform 2 served by the up main.
+Trains from Carlisle and further south that did not need to call at Carstairs could bypass the station on the down main.
+While both platforms were signalled bi-directionally, trains from the Edinburgh direction could only be signalled into platform 1.
 Additionally, the junction south of the station for trains heading towards or from Edinburgh was limited to 15 mph and presented a bottleneck for operations.

 The 2023 remodelling altered this considerably.
-The main lines now pass to the west of the station enabling the line speed to be raised, and the station now sits on a loop with both platforms remaining signalled for bi-directional operation.
+The main lines now pass to the west of the station, enabling the line speed to be raised and the station now lies on a loop with both platforms remaining signalled for bi-directional operation.
 These can now both be accessed from any direction - removing another restriction - and new loops for passing freight and slower passenger trains have been constructed north of the station.
 Finally, the junction south of the station has been rebuilt and the speed raised to 40 mph.

 Services

-Historical

-Carstairs was an important junction station where northbound West Coast Main Line trains were split into separate portions for Glasgow, Edinburgh and (to a lesser extent) Stirling and Perth, and for the corresponding combining of southbound trains.
-However, the introduction of push-pull operation on the WCML and the availability of surplus HST sets for Cross Country traffic (as a result of the ECML electrification) largely eliminated this practice in the early 1990s.
-Apart from the sleeping car trains, express traffic through Carstairs now consists of fixed-formation trains which do not require to be remarshalled en route.
-As a result, few express trains now call at Carstairs.
-There were some local stopping services to Edinburgh and Glasgow, but they were relatively infrequent.
-Before December 2012, only two trains per day to North Berwick called, and only five trains to Glasgow (three trains went to Dalmuir and two to Central and one terminated at Motherwell).
-There were very large gaps in between trains with the two Edinburgh-bound trains calling at 07:49 and then again at 15:40; similarly, for the Glasgow trains there was a gap from 07:55 to 18:41.